 To plan, develop, manage, regulate and operate a safe, economically sustainable and efficient civil aviation system in Kenya, in accordance with the provisions of the Civil Aviation Act, 2013.

-‘To be a superior, safe, secure and sustainable civil aviation system’
+A vibrant, safe, secure and sustainable civil aviation system.

 To fulfill its mandate, pursue the Vision and accomplish its Mission, KCAA will be guided by its core values of: